 …In the vast, deep, secret, and silent recesses of our soul, we discover why—why do we desire to put another in pain, to transfer our suffering to another?
 Why are we compelled to hand it down to another generation, from parent to child, from nation to nation?

 By refusing to revisit the pain of the past and heal the suffering of the self-pitying victim within us, that ‘victim’ will consciously or unconsciously seek revenge—even if only against ourselves.
-Not only does this destroy the quality of our lives, our health, well-being and happiness, but it also destroy the well-being, health and happiness of those we profess to love—especially our children.
+Not only does this destroy the quality of our lives, our health, well-being and happiness, but it also destroys the well-being, health and happiness of those we profess to love—especially our children.

 I came to the realization in 1984 that being stuck in the self-pity of victimhood was a destructive way to live.
 The sympathy I was given kept me stuck in the role of ‘star of the show’ of yet another soapy that enabled people to live out their misery through me.
-My anger also kept me stuck, for my parents forced me to repress it as a child under the threat of punishment if it ever dared to erupt in an unguarded moment.
+My anger also kept me stuck, for as a child my parents forced me to repress under the threat of punishment if it ever dared to erupt in an unguarded moment.
 Although I ‘forgot’ about it over time, it remained dormant, waiting for someone to unwittingly trigger it in my adult relationships.
 And then a screaming shrew materialized out of the ether with anger shooting lightning bolts from her black eyes.
 At a time when I thought I should be happy, free from my childhood home at last, marriage unexpectedly brought up memories of my parents’ bitter divorce and no matter how much I tried to shut them out, they began eating holes in my fantasy of ‘living happily ever after,’ like the holes snails ate on the cover of the Cinderella book I left outside in the rain.
 In the same way that trauma leaves indelible imprints on the amygdala in the brain, the memory of the first day I ever heard the word “divorce” etched itself there in deep grooves as well, for the psychological wounds it caused have still much healing to do…

 It is 1959, the year DeGaulle was proclaimed President of the Fifth Republic in France and Tom Dooley and He’s Got the Whole World in His Hands played over and over on the radio.
 It was also the year that the U.S. Postmaster General banned Lady Chatterley’s Lover from the mails on the grounds of obscenity.
 Except for the songs, I am mostly oblivious to what is happening in the world.
 I am ten and enjoying a game of hopscotch within the muted sounds of autumn rain-soaked earth, where the wind through the pines growing overhead sometimes sounds like the surf at Rye back beach, where we have our holiday house.
 The shrill ringing of the school bell summons us to assemble in the school courtyard in front of the flag where, each Monday morning, we place our hands over our hearts and recite the pledge, “I love God and my country, I will honour the flag, serve the Queen, and cheerfully obey my parents, teachers, and the law,” before singing God Save the Queen.